Cognitive Behavioral Therapy Definition:

 Overall, the Cognitive Behavioral Therapy definition is rooted in it’s numerous advantages including being short term and focusing on the present moment.

-It also has specific techniques geared towards changing behavior to alleviate symptoms of stress-related illness, like insomnia, eating disorders and so forth.
+It also has specific techniques and worksheets geared towards changing behavior to alleviate symptoms of stress-related illness, like insomnia, eating disorders and so forth.

 I am definitely biased towards Cognitive Behavioral Therapy, and I definitely recommend you give this approach a good shot!